stwe/DatatablesBundle/Resources/doc/lineFormatter.md

 # How to use the LineFormatter

-The purpose is to format line directly by passing a closure in the DatatableView class.
+The purpose is to format line directly by passing a closure in the DataTableView class.
 The transformer modificate data after that orders and filters are applied.
 Used in thinking that to alter data couldn't change originals orders or filters.